 Payment is due 30 days after the invoice date.

-Delegate Agencies.

-If LPHA has a Subcontract for Immunization Services LPHA must complete a Delegate Addendum.
-A new Delegate Addendum must be signed when either of the authorized signers changes or upon request.

-(Quality Assurance only) LPHA must participate in Delegate Agency’s biennial VFC compliance site visits with an OHA site visit reviewer.

 Vaccine Administration.

-Vaccines must be administered as directed in the most current, signed version of OHA’s Model Standing Orders for Immunizations.
+Vaccines must be administered as directed in the most current, signed version of OHA’s Model Immunization Protocols.

-LPHA must ensure that Clinical Immunization Staff annually view a minimum of one hour of immunization-specific continuing education like the Epidemiology and Prevention of Vaccine-Preventable Diseases program or the annual Immunization Update.
-Other immunization continuing education from sources like the CDC, Children’s Hospital of Philadelphia, American Academy of Pediatrics, etc. are also acceptable.

 In connection with the administration of a vaccine, LPHA must:

 Confirm that a recipient, parent, or legal representative has read, or has had read to them, the VIS and has had their questions answered prior to the administration of the vaccine.